 I was reviewing the “look inside” feature of a book on Amazon recently and I noticed lots of errors.
 Page after page of things were broken.
 It was a large, well-known publisher!
 I immediately felt sorry for the author, while also wondering why a huge New York publisher would allow such a mess to go up for sale.

-When a Mobi file is provided to Amazon for Kindle products and software, Amazon uses that Mobi file for the “look inside” feature on their website.
+When the ebook file is provided to Amazon for Kindle products and software, Amazon uses that file for the “look inside” feature on their website.
 So, you can easily see if an ebook has distracting and unprofessional errors before you buy it.
 Amazon even flags some ebooks with poor design and editing so readers are warned before purchasing one of those titles.

 And, if your ebook formatting is distracting to your readers, expect one-star ratings on Amazon and other sites, through no fault of your own!
 Yes, if your publisher has committed this horrible e-faux pas, it can, and likely will, affect your ebook ratings, rankings, and sales – across all ebook retail platforms.

 HOW DO THESE THINGS HAPPEN?

 As tempting as the automatic ebook generators might be, they almost always spit out errors – lots of them.
 The more complex a book’s formatting is, the worse the ebook will look using those types of cheap, too-good-to-be-true programs.